Ancestral origins of environmental (in)attention: Robustness

-\paragraph{Other characteristics of temperature distributions} As a final robustness check, we test the sensitivity of results to the inclusion of other variables capturing either the overall characteristics of the historical temperature distribution associated to a particular ethnic group or variation across generations within an ethnic group.
-We run \hyref{main_eq}{Equation} again with three modifications.
-In the first, we include higher order terms (such as the cube of average ancestral climate variability) in our specification.
-Although this runs the risk of overfitting the model, this allows us to test whether the signs and statistical significance on the linear and the quadratic term is still preserved.\footnote{We also run a specification which includes the $4^\text{th}$ power term of ancestral climatic variability.
-Plotting the margins plot from the corresponding regression still exhibit a U-shaped relationship.
-We do not report the results here since the 3rd power and the 4th power terms show a significant level of collinearity with the linear and quadratic terms.} In the second, we include a term capturing the standard deviation across average temperature faced by each ethnic ancestral generation.
-This alleviates any concerns that our variables are acting as proxies of dissimilarities in experiences across ancestral experiences, as in the original approach of \citet{nunn_giuliano}.
-In the third, we include moments up to the $4^\text{th}$ order (mean, standard deviation, skewness and kurtosis) of the overall temperature distribution associated to an ethnic group over a span of 320 years to assuage any concerns regarding the fact that our variables may capture some idiosyncratic geographical characteristics of the ethnic group's location beyond the topographic and climate region controls already included in the original specification.
-Results are reported in \hyref{highermom}{Appendix Table}.
-As before, both the statistical significance and signs on our variables of interest are robust to the inclusion of these additional terms.
+We re-estimate \hyref{main_eq}{Equation} under several modifications.
+First, we augment the baseline specification by including higher-order terms of ancestral climatic anomalies, such as the cubic term (Column 3).
+While this introduces a risk of overfitting, it allows us to assess whether the signs and statistical significance of the linear and quadratic terms are preserved.
+Second, we include a measure capturing the standard deviation of average temperatures faced across ancestral generations within each ethnic group (Column 4).
+This addresses concerns that our baseline measure may proxy for dissimilarities in ancestral experiences across generations, consistent with issues raised in the original approach of \citet{nunn_giuliano}.
+Third, we include higher-order moments, up to the fourth order (mean, standard deviation, skewness, and kurtosis), of the overall temperature distribution experienced by each ethnic group over a 320-year period (Column 5).
+This specification helps address concerns that our measure of climatic anomalies may capture idiosyncratic geographic characteristics of group locations beyond the topographic and climate-region controls already included in the baseline specification.
+In addition, we estimate a linear specification that includes only the average level of ancestral climatic anomalies, excluding the quadratic term (Column 1), which we benchmark against our baseline quadratic specification (Column 2).